Skip to main content

-Working Towards a More Equitable Future in Healthcare
+Working Toward a More Equitable Future in Healthcare

 Our mission is to develop physicians who are committed to the care of disadvantaged and vulnerable populations within the United States and to train future physicians to have the tools to be leaders and experts in addressing health disparities.
 There are four main objectives of the program: